 7. Making a Repellent with Horse Apples

-Cut the horse apples into pieces and allow to dry in the sun to become more potent.
+- Cut the horse apples into pieces and allow them to dry in the sun to become more potent.

-After the two month period, replace with newly dried horse apples.
+- After the two-month period, replace them with newly dried horse apples.

 8. Prevention with Citronella Oil Mixture